University Galleries at University of San Diego

 For further biographical information please see America's Distinguished Artists, a national registry of historic artists.

-Please click on thumbnail images bordered by a red line to see enlargements.
+Please click on thumbnail images to see enlargements.

 Links to sources of information outside of our web site are provided only as referrals for your further consideration.
 Please use due diligence in judging the quality of information contained in these and all other web sites.
 Information from linked sources may be inaccurate or out of date.
 TFAO neither recommends or endorses these referenced organizations.
 Although TFAO includes links to other web sites, it takes no responsibility for the content or information contained on those other sites, nor exerts any editorial or other control over them.
 For more information on evaluating web pages see TFAO's General Resources section in Online Resources for Collectors and Students of Art History.